Perimeter Security Clearance

 i.
 State the frequency and length of the perimeter security clearance.

 ii.
 Outline the nature and the location of the work being conducted.

 iii.
 Identify the person(s) responsible for supervision and specify the type of supervision required.

 Provide an overall assessment incorporating the following elements, as applicable and appropriate:

-Consider elements of Aboriginal social history (if applicable)
+- Consider elements of Indigenous social history (if applicable)

 - For an inmate following a healing path, incorporate his/her understanding of the healing components of the Correctional Plan.

 To learn about upcoming or ongoing consultations on proposed federal regulations, visit the Canada Gazette and Consulting with Canadians websites.